Vanilla Cardamom Walnut Muffins

 Because gosh darn it cardamom is just so so cozy!
 Which means that it is most excellent for winter weather baking!

-These muffins were inspired by a vanilla cardamom donut that I tried at a local bakery (well, um, local to the town we used to live in – womp womp – that’s what I get for waiting almost three years to share these).
+These muffins were inspired by a vanilla cardamom donut that I tried at a local bakery.
 Except here’s the thing – I kinda sorta don’t really like donuts.
 I know, I know.
 But they’re just not my thing.

-- Alternatively, these muffins freeze beautifully!
+Freezer: Alternatively, these muffins freeze beautifully.
 Once completely cool, place in a single layer in a freezer-safe plastic baggie or container and pop in the freezer.
-Then just thaw and warm up before enjoying!
+Then just thaw and warm up before enjoying.

 - 1 cup white whole wheat flour